Learn, Play and Explore

 150 S. Main St. Harrisonburg, VA 22801 | 540-442-8900

-Experience the Explore More Discovery Museum and the exhibits of Harrisonburg’s community-inspired museum designed to engage young minds through interactive, multi-sensory learning experiences that promote greater understanding of themselves and their world.
-Learn about the world around us through exploration and the many workshops throughout the year.
+Experience the Explore More Discovery Museum: Harrisonburg’s community-inspired museum designed to engage young minds through interactive, multi-sensory learning experiences that promote a greater understanding of themselves and their world.
+With exhibits ranging in topics from medicine to farming to theatre, and numerous workshops throughout the year, children can learn about the world around us through exploration.

 3rd Floor, Public Safety Building 101 N. Main St. Harrisonburg, VA 22801 | 540-432-7703

-Open Mon-Fri 9am-4pm.
-The Fire Museum is an in-depth look at one of the city’s most exciting departments- the Harrisonburg Fire Department.
+Harrionburg’s Fire Museum provides an in-depth look at one of the city’s most exciting departments: the Harrisonburg Fire Department.
 In addition to old fire memorabilia such as uniforms, medals, an old fire alarm, photographs and equipment, the museum provides a behind-the-scenes look at some of our nation’s heroes.
-Free admission.
+This museum offers free admission.

 217 South Liberty St., Ste.
 103 Harrisonburg, VA 22801 | 540-564-2755

-Hugo Kohl’s vision was to design a museum that will give visitors a visual, audible and sensory experience of jewelry manufacturing.
-An elevated floor plan allows people to browse the retail store while watching artisans create in the workshop below.
-Sign up for a guided tour here or explore the self guided tour at your own pace.
+Hugo Kohl’s vision was to design a museum that provides visitors with a full sensory experience of jewelry manufacturing.
+An elevated floor plan allows guests to browse the retail store while watching artisans create in the workshop below.

 Located in the Hardesty-Higgins House 212 S. Main St. Harrisonburg, VA 22801 | 540-432-8935

-Open Mon-Sun 9am-5pm.
-The museum is located inside the historic Hardesty-Higgins House (circa 1848), home of Harrisonburg’s first mayor, Isaac Hardesty.
-The Valley Turnpike Museum is located on the famous road from which it was named, now known as U.S. Route 11.
+The Valley Turnpike Museum is located inside the historic Hardesty-Higgins House (circa 1848), home of Harrisonburg’s first mayor, Isaac Hardesty.
+The Valley Turnpike Museum is located on the historic road for which it was named, now known as U.S. Route 11.
 The museum explores the history of the road, from its beginning as a buffalo path to Stonewall Jackson’s famous Valley Campaign, to the toll road era and the development of the interstate highway system.

 301 S. Main St. Harrisonburg, VA 22801 | 540-433-3818